 As it is obligatory to call 999 in every case of anaphylaxis the used AAIs will be handed to the ambulance paramedics on arrival.
+Emergency Adrenaline Autoinjectors are kept in the Ivy Wood staffroom, and in the medical room and the main reception on Manor Wood side.

-The spare Adrenaline Autoinjector is a spare or back up device and not a replacement for a student's own medication.
+The emergency Adrenaline Autoinjector is a spare or back up device and not a replacement for a student's own medication